khorosh1lov/CSI-244W24_GuidedActivity4/README.md

    - The post method requires both a url and data.
    - A post request sends data through the body.
    - The fetch() method call takes in a url, but can also take in an object with information about the request.
-   - We will used this object to set the request type as well as include the data.
+   - We will use this object to set the request type as well as include the data.
      ```javascript
           //Post request
           //This is an async function.
 It returns a promise